This post was most recently updated on January 11th, 2021.Reading Time: 5 minutes.

 First we can try if just disabling authentication against any rogue directories would help you.
 That would be an easy win!
 But if it doesn’t, we’ll need to first nuke Visual Studio’s identity cache, then leave the organizations, and then re-login to your primary resources.

-The guide below will explain these steps in detail!
+The guide below will explain the rest of the steps (the ones directly related to Azure AD) in detail!

 Time needed: 15 minutes.